f-mohammadi/Pairwise-Registration/README.md

 ## Citation
 If you find this work helpful for your research or project, please consider citing the accompanying article:
 [Fatemeh Sadat Mohammadi, Seyyed Erfan Mohammadi, Parsa Mojarad Adi, Seyed Mohammad Ali Mirkarimi, & Hasti Shabani.
 "A comparative analysis of pairwise image stitching techniques for microscopy images."
 Scientific Reports 14:9215 (2024).](https://doi.org/10.1038/s41598-024-59626-y)
+## Citation
+If you find this work helpful for your research or project, please consider citing the accompanying article:
+<a href="https://doi.org/10.1038/s41598-024-59626-y" target="_blank">Fatemeh Sadat Mohammadi, Seyyed Erfan Mohammadi, Parsa Mojarad Adi, Seyed Mohammad Ali Mirkarimi, & Hasti Shabani.
+"A comparative analysis of pairwise image stitching techniques for microscopy images."
+Scientific Reports 14:9215 (2024)</a>